apsdehal/Link/README.md

 So you need to pass such functions as `array( $object, 'functionName' )`

+#Contributions

+Thanks to all people below for contributing to Link.

+- @jedmiry
+- @pborelli

 #License

 Link is available under MIT license, so feel free to contribute and modify it as you like.
 Free software, Yeah!